sabrinali18/Detecting-Cancer-Metastases/README.md

-# Detecting-Cancer-Metastases
-Detecting Cancer Metastases on Gigapixel Pathology Images
+# Detecting Cancer Metastases on Gigapixel Pathology Images

-Zizhao Wang (UNI: zw2504) and Sabrina Li (UNI: zl2728)
+Contributors: Zizhao Wang & Sabrina Li

+### Objective
+The goal of this project is to detect and classify breast cancer metastases in whole-slide images of histological lymph node sections.
+Given a collection of training dataset provided by [CAMELYON16 challenge](https://camelyon16.grand-challenge.org/Data/), we developed a model that outputs a heatmap showing regions of a biopsy image likely to contain cancer.

 GitHub repo link: https://github.com/sabrinali18/Detecting-Cancer-Metastases